adamwong246/adamwong246.github.io/funkophile/README.md

 #### What is Funkophile *not*?

-Funkophile is _not_ webpack.
-It does not build JS bundles.
-(Thought it could help you do so!)
+- Funkophile is _not_ webpack or rollup.
+It does not *just* build JS bundles, though it could help you do so.

-Funkophile is _not_ grunt or gulp.
-It is not a task runner.
-It is a file-processor.
+- Funkophile is _not_ grunt or gulp.
+It is not *just* a task runner, it is a file-processor.
+The "tasks" Funkophile runs are functions run on files.
+- Funkophile is _not_ a module loader.

-Funkophile is _not necessarily_ for web development.
+- Funkophile is _not necessarily_ for web development.
 It has a much broader use-case.

 #### *Why* is Funkophile **awesome**?